-According to reports, Red Bull spent $335 Million in its F1 ventures for the 2019 season.
+According to reports, the team spent $335 million in their F1 ventures for the 2019 season.

-In late 2017, Red Bull announced Aston Martin as the team’s title sponsor as part of a technical partnership.
-The Milton-Keynes outfit has worked in close collaboration with Aston Martin to produce the hyper-car, Valkyrie.
+In late 2017, the team announced Aston Martin as the team’s title sponsor as part of a technical partnership.
+The Milton-Keynes outfit have worked in close collaboration with Aston Martin to produce the hyper-car, Valkyrie.

 “The relationship between Aston Martin and The Team began in 2016 after the two companies combined cutting edge F1 technology and Aston Martin’s signature sports car design to produce a ground breaking hypercar,” reads a statement from Red Bull.

-In Early 2020, Red Bull announced that it would be ending its title partnership with Aston Martin following the 2020 F1 season.
+In early 2020, the team announced that they would be ending their title partnership with Aston Martin following the 2020 F1 season.
 However, the Austrian outfit will work with the British manufacturer in delivering its hyper-car collaboration.

-The Red Bull F1 team is owed by the parent company and famed drinks brand- Red Bull GmbH.
+The F1 team are owned by the parent company and famed drinks brand- Red Bull GmbH.
 Red Bull was founded by Dietrich Mateschitz and Chaleo Yoovidhya.
 Currently, Mateschitz and Chalerm Yoovidhya own the brand.

 The team’s title sponsor for 2020 is British car manufacturer, Aston Martin.
 Team partners include Rauch, Puma, Tag Heuer, W66, DITA, Pirelli, MyWorld, Piquadro, Iris, and AlphaTauri.

-One of the main charities that Red Bull supports, is the Wings for Life charity.
+One of the main charities that the team support is the Wings for Life charity.
 This organization is dedicated to Spinal Cord research.
 Wings for Life focuses on researching treatments for the central nervous system.
 These treatments can either be therapies or drugs, aimed at healing.

 |Prize Money Won||110.7 million|